Frequently Asked Questions for Spas

 - The smell is most likely CARBON DIOXIDE trapped between the cover and the water– This is present due to the breakdown process where the enzymes are breaking down organics in the spa.
 This is usually strongest in the 1st month and gets milder with time.
 It should gas off a few minutes after opening the cover.

-- If it smells like a DIRTY SOCK after the cover has been open a few minutes, sniff the filters.
+- If it smells like a DIRTY SOCK after the cover has been opened for a few minutes, sniff the filters.
 Most of the time, the smell is in the filters.
-Soaking filters in bleach water should take care of it.
+Soaking the filters in a bleach water solution should take care of it.

 - Soak filters for 1 hour in 1 cup of bleach or vinegar per filter and enough water to cover the filter.
 Rinse thoroughly before putting back in the spa.

-- Wipe down the pillows and the cover with a bleach solution.
+- Wipe down the pillows and the cover with a bleach/water solution.

-- If 1 & 2 do not fix the smell, add a couple scoops of Sanitizer to the water.
+- If 1 & 2 do not fix the smell, add 2 extra teaspoons of Sanitizer to the water.

 Q – My spa is FOAMING.

 - This is almost always due to soap or detergent in the water.

 - If you are wearing swim suits, use NO detergent when you wash them, then rinse very well.
 Simply rinse suits after soaking in your tub and hang them to dry.

 - T-shirts and regular clothing hold even more detergent.
 Please do not wear t-shirts or boxers in your spa.